return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/intel_guc_fw_c.rst

 Description
 -----------

-Called during driver loading and also after a GPU reset.
+Called from \ :c:func:`intel_uc_init_hw`\  during driver load, resume from sleep and after a GPU reset.

-The main action required here it to load the GuC uCode into the device.
-The firmware image should have already been fetched into memory by the earlier call to \ :c:func:`intel_guc_init`\ , so here we need only check that worked, and then transfer the image to the h/w.
+The firmware image should have already been fetched into memory, so only check that fetch succeeded, and then transfer the image to the h/w.

 .. _`intel_guc_fw_upload.return`: